anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 ---

-In our dual ORM strategy, Prisma will be used to make the database schema and will be responsible for pushing the schemas to the database.
+In our dual ORM strategy, Prisma will be used to make the database schema and will be responsible for pushing the schema to the database.
 It will act as the creator and sender.

 ### Install Prisma